 But how did it cope in action?
 Pretty well actually.
 A blend of merino wool (80%) and polyamide (20%) offer characteristics from both materials including durability, odour resistance and shape retention while offering a super comfortable experience.
 It dried really quickly and it was good on the moisture management, not getting saturated when exercising in warm weather.
 Having said that, with a full pack on we did start to find the back getting slightly sticky and clingy, but it was nothing too serious.

 The fit was true to size, but it would have been nice to have had a slightly longer cut on the arms and body to stop the back from becoming exposed when wearing a rucksack or scrambling.
 While we found the Eddy Short Sleeve comfortable on the whole, we do feel that flatlock seams and could improve this during the activities mentioned above, and at £42 this is something we would have hoped to see.

-In a line: A comfortable option that will look just as good in town as it will on the hill.
+In a line: The Finisterre Eddy Short Sleeve is a comfortable option that will look just as good in town as it will on the hill.